jacobsternx/odin/foundations-course/03-foundations-js-basics.md

 Regular expressions, commonly known as regex, are a tool that matches or locates patterns in strings for string validation.
 Although it shouldn’t be your immediate solution this early on, you can still use this resource to understand how websites know that myemail@com isn’t a valid email address.
 On top of that, other solutions to filter out strings exist, and regex is considered a slow operation.
-[The Net Ninja’s Regular Expressions Tutorial](https://www.youtube.com/playlist?list=PL4cUxeGkcC9g6m_6Sld9Q4jzqdqHd2HiD) (do regex later)
-[When to avoid regular expressions](https://softwareengineering.stackexchange.com/questions/113237/when-you-should-not-use-regular-expressions)
+[The Net Ninja’s Regular Expressions Tutorial](https://www.youtube.com/playlist?list=PL4cUxeGkcC9g6m_6Sld9Q4jzqdqHd2HiD) [When to avoid regular expressions](https://softwareengineering.stackexchange.com/questions/113237/when-you-should-not-use-regular-expressions)

-(Will return to regex later, want to learn more js.)
+Will return to regex later, want to learn more js.

+## Foundations
+## JavaScript Basics
 ## JavaScript Developer Tools

 ### Introduction